-Objective 2: 80% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation as indicated by Nutrition & Dietetics graduate survey.
+Objective 1: At least 80% of program students complete program/degree requirements within six years (150% of the program length) as indicated by Nutrition & Dietetics graduate survey.

-Objective 3: 80% of program graduates are admitted to a supervised practice program within 12 months of graduation as indicated by Nutrition & Dietetics graduate survey.\
+Objective 2: At least 80% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation as indicated by Nutrition & Dietetics graduate survey.

-Objective 4: 50% of program graduates are accepted into a graduate program within two years of graduation as indicated by Nutrition & Dietetics graduate survey.
+Objective 3: Of program graduates who apply to a supervised practiced program, at least 80% are admitted within 12 months of graduation as indicated by Nutrition & Dietetics graduate survey.

-Objective 5: The programs' one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.\
+Objective 4: The programs' one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.